inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 Figure 2 illustrates how the EMAP pipeline integrates with the previously existing technical infrastructure for hospital data (as illustrated in Figure 1).
 It further highlights all individual components of the pipeline, which are further explained in the following.
+The components indicated by laptops in the figure represent the 'microservices' created to process and direct data within the pipeline.

 It is important to note here that the EMAP pipeline aims to record all the full history of events and not just the "status quo" at one point in time.
 This means that the resulting data store will not only show how many beds are